yunsoo-paytalab/ai-dev-workflow/ai-workflow-template/commands/workflow-common-ui.md

 💡 **Recommended**: Proceed after the following steps are completed.

-**For feature component development**:

 - Domain definition completed
-- Common UI design completed (reuse common components)

 Potential issues if not completed:

 - Component file paths may not be defined
-- May not be able to reuse common components
-- Design system information may be insufficient

 Would you like to continue?